nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor_srv.rst

 Any other data is managed by the application and must be stored separately.
 This applies for example to sensor settings or sample data.

+If :option:`CONFIG_BT_SETTINGS` is enabled, the Sensor Server stores all its states persistently using a configurable storage delay to stagger storing.
+See :option:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.

 API documentation
 =================